zammad/zammad-user-documentation/advanced/search.rst

    "owner.email:bob@example.net AND state.name:(open OR new)", "Show Tickets from bob@example.net that are either open or new"
    "state.name:pending* AND article_count:[1 TO 5]", "Show everything with any pending state and an article count of 1 to 5."

-Some Ticket attributes and their type
+Some Ticket Attributes and Their Type
 -------------------------------------

 Below you can find the most important attributes sorted by ticket and article.

-Ticket attributes
+Ticket Attributes
 ^^^^^^^^^^^^^^^^^

    * number: string